wicheltaians/Wichelta/README.md

 - 👋 Hi, I’m Wichelta Iansyah
-- 👀 I’m interested in programming
+- 👀 I’m interested in web apps programming
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning MERN Stack to develop web apps

 <!---
 Wichelta/Wichelta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.